Agentic Thinking Blog

 Anthropic Managed Agents: universal safety, zero organisational policy

-Anthropic shipped Managed Agents this month.
-Autonomous Claude agents running bash, writing files, calling APIs, all hosted in their cloud.
+Autonomous Claude agents running bash, writing files, calling APIs, all hosted in the cloud.
 Brilliant for developers.
-Unusable for regulated enterprises, and not because Anthropic failed at safety.
+Unusable for regulated enterprises without organisational policy control.

 Read more →